 EAST palo alto garage conversions

 We are working with Rebuilding Together Peninsula and the City of East Palo Alto to streamline the garage conversion process, with the goal of increasing the number of safe and affordable second units in the community.
-More details to come.
+See more details on our projects page.

 south stockton promise zone

 We are working with the Reinvent South Stockton Coalition, the San Joaquin County Housing Authority, the San Joaquin Council of Governments, and the City of Stockton to envision vibrant economic development in South Stockton.
-More details to come.
+See more details on our projects page.

 A sustainable, resilient urban future built on a patchwork of collectively governed, empowered communities.